 N/B – The world has enough resources for everyone.
-Things only appear scarce because some individuals took more than enough.
+Things only appear scarce because some individuals took more than enough resources.
 They are too selfish to share, and they don’t care about the poor.
 In other words, they are unvirtuous.

 Anyway, there could be no wars if people embraced the virtue of contentment.
 Throughout history, many wars occurred because of greed.
 Many people were killed because some countries wanted more than enough, and they used war to force other nations to surrender their resources to them.

-In addition, people could never be stressed about the future if we all embraced the virtue of courage because it could have made us embrace change/uncertainty.
+In addition, people could never be stressed about the future if we all embraced the virtue of courage.

 Therefore, life is not hard folks.
 We are making it hard by ignoring virtue, which is the key to an easy life.

 Lastly, never curse your existence because you think life is hard.
 Instead, be thankful for life and embrace virtue because even if it will not make life easier for everyone, it will make your life easier.
 You’ll create a heaven for you and those around you.

 Join my Facebook Community: The Unbounded Wisdom Community, for intriguing quotes and spiritual insights.

 The Power of Hard work: 4 Outstanding Effects of Hard Work That Make it The Father of Prosperity